Cretan Lyra: Experience the beauty of the spirit of Crete

 If there is a folk dancing event, this will be an even better opportunity to listen to the Cretan lyra.
 The steps of the dancers – wearing beautiful folkloric costumes – will bring you into the mood, and you will have a sense of the music’s meaning in context.

-But, saving the best for last, the ideal setting to hear Cretan lyra is at a village festival.
+But, saving the best for last, the ideal setting to hear Cretan lyra is at a festival in Crete.
 All villages have a main church, and this church will have a patron Saint.
 The feast day of this Saint is celebrated by the whole of the village.
 Chairs and tables transform the square and the surrounding streets, and there will be superb music and dancing into the night, accompanied by wine flowing freely and excellent traditional foods.

 As you drive around the island, take notice of posters advertising festivals or concerts.You don’t need to read much Greek – just look for a black shirted musician with a lyra on his lap, and read the date.
 Snap a photo on your phone and ask at a cafe for details of where the village is.